Betul ke bohong?

 Betul ke Bohong? (colloquial Malay for True or false?) is a Malaysian game show-formatted comedy television program provided in the Astro satellite television network which is broadcast every Monday at 10pm on Astro Warna.

 Format

-Betul Ke Bohong is a celebrity panel show based on reality and the story may be true or not.
+Betul Ke Bohong is a celebrity panel show In Secara Spontan based on reality and the story may be true or not.
 A team must provide a statement and the opponent has to guess the correct statement to lie if they guess wrong statement, members of the group or the group leader will be punished will be an electric shock.
 Two groups of 2 people artistes who are also represented by Jepp Sepahtu and Shuib Sepahtu.
 They will battle to get top marks for their respective groups.